 Dopamine is used by your nervous system to send messages between nerve cells.
 Dopamine plays a part in how we experience pleasure and pain.
 The user may think and walk slowly.
 The whole world slows down for them.
 Since heroin blocks your brain from getting pain messages and slows your heart rate and breathing, if you overdose, you may die.

-Oftentimes, regular users develop a tolerance, which means that they need more and more of the drug to get the high they used to get when they first started using.
+In many cases, heroin users develop a tolerance.
+This means that they need more and more of the drug to get the high they used to get when they first started using.
 Most people who use heroin are aware of the risks but are unable to stop using it.
 This is what makes a professional heroin addiction treatment center so important for long-term recovery.

 Anyone who uses opioids (such as heroin) takes the risk of developing an opioid use disorder.
-Still, there are factors that increase the risk of developing a drug addiction.
-According to the Mayo Clinic, some of those risk factors include:
+Still, there are factors that increase the risk of developing a heroin use disorder.
+Some of those risk factors include:

 - Heavy use of tobacco